Kamylek27/Excavation/README.md

 # Excavation

-This is the Social Application
+This is the RESTful API Social Application (like Reddit and Wykop.pl)

 ## Features